 Do I have to do an internship as part of my studies?

 In order to validate their diploma, our students must do a professional experience (internship or job) as of April.
-Students are accompanied by the Internship and Career Office, with internship offers, advice to adapt their CV to the job and internship search in France.
+Students are accompanied by the program director and by the Internship and Career Office, with internship offers, advice to adapt their CV to the job and internship search in France.

 How much do textbooks cost?

 They are rarely used.
 Most of the materials are Internet-based or hand-outs in class.

 Do I have a special email address at IGR-IAE Rennes?